 1. Know Who You’re Pitching

 Remember, no two reporters are alike.
-While our panel agreed on a lot of things, it was clear they each covered news in a different way.
+While our panel agreed on a lot of things, it was clear they each covered news differently.
 Building relationships with reporters can prove to be invaluable, because you gain insight into what they are looking for, who they know and who their audience is.
-You also need to know your client.
+You also need to know your client (KYC).
 The more you know about their inner workings, the better you will be able to bridge the gap between your relationship with the reporter and your client’s needs to achieve great coverage.

 2. Reporters Don’t Read Everything